 Human Rights Campaign fights for LGBT equality in Arkansas alongside state and local groups and lawmakers.

-In an unprecedented effort to bring equality to Arkansas, HRC has announced Project One America, a comprehensive campaign to dramatically expand LGBT equality in the South through permanent campaigns in Alabama, Mississippi and Arkansas.
+In an unprecedented effort to bring equality to Arkansas, HRC launched Project One America, a comprehensive campaign to dramatically expand LGBT equality in the South through permanent campaigns in Alabama, Mississippi and Arkansas.

 Click Here to Voice Your Support or text ONEARKANSAS to 30644 to join us.